adncllng/vmock/src/pages/news/en/a-title-en-news.md

 title: The Address opens in The Triangle
 date: 1990-03-18T03:57:00.000Z
 description: >-
-  Mockler has been working on an ethno-documentary performance on housing rights for the past year.
-Come and witness the creative outcome of her collective Visible's investigation and meet actual citizens who have been involved in - and affected by - the crisis.
+  I have been working on an ethno-documentary performance on housing rights for the past year.
+Come and witness the creative outcome of my art collective's investigation and meet actual residents who have been at the center of the crisis.
 ---
 .